Income tax credits and reliefs following a death

 Tax credits reduce the amount of tax you have to pay.
 You can read about how your income tax is calculated for an explanation of how tax credits work.
-This document explains the tax credits that apply to the income of a deceased person.
-It also explains the tax credits and reliefs that are available to a widowed person or surviving civil partner.
+This page explains the tax credits that apply to the income of a deceased person.
+It also explains the tax credits and reliefs that are available if you are a widowed person or surviving civil partner.
 You can get more information about other money matters after death.

 In the year in which they die, a single person has the normal tax credits to which they are entitled for the whole year, January to December.
-(Widowed people and surviving civil partners are treated in the same way.)
 If a refund of tax is due, it can be claimed by the person responsible for finalising the affairs of the deceased.

 Unmarried couples are treated as single for tax purposes.

 If your spouse or civil partner dies, the way you are taxed in that year depends on how you were taxed as a couple.
-That is, whether you were taxed through Single Assessment, Separate Assessment or Joint Assessment.
-For more information on these options see the information on the taxation of married people and civil partners.
+You may have been taxed through single assessment, separate assessment or joint assessment.
+There is more information on these options in taxation of married people and civil partners.

 If you were both taxed as single persons then the Widowed Person's or Surviving Civil Partner's Tax Credit (see below) will replace the personal tax credit you had at the start of the year.